publiclab/plots2/doc/DATA_MODEL.md

 Comments belong to Notes via `nid`, and each have an author via `uid`; primary key `cid`.
 Maps also have comments via `nid`, and Answers may also have comments, via `aid`.

+Node `status` -- a property of `comments`, can be:

+* 0: banned
+* 1: normal
+* 3: draft

+The status for Node is now the same for comment in our Code base except for status = 4

 ### Answers

 Answers are similar to Comments, but are used in Question-type Notes, and may each have Comments of their own.
 Primary key `aid`.